gzeinnumer/MyLibSimpleSQLite/README.md

     //DELETE FROM table1 WHERE id='1';
     public boolean delete() {
-        //No Need to Write WHERE, i will write it for you
-        //String condition = ""; // if no spesial condition
+        //String condition = "";                                    //to delete all data
-        String condition = "id='1'";                            //for single condition
+        //String condition = "WHERE 1";                             //to delete all data String condition = "WHERE id='1'";                          //for single condition
-        //String condition = "id='1' AND flag_Active='1'";      //for multi condition
+        //String condition = "WHERE id='1' AND flag_Active='1'";    //for multi condition

-        //String condition = "1";                               //to delete all data return deleteData(Table1.class, GblVariabel.myDb, condition);
+        return deleteData(Table1.class, GblVariabel.myDb, condition);
     }
 }